qgis/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 =====================

 Qt Creator is available on all major platforms and can be downloaded from https://www.qt.io/download (Go the open source route).
-Installation procedure follows the platform's.
+The installation procedure depends on your platform.

-If you are running a Unix-like platform, you can also install with command line, following your platform flavour, eg on Debian system:
+If you are running a Unix-like platform, you can use the command line, eg on Debian:

 .. code-block:: bash

   sudo apt install qtcreator qtcreator-doc

 After installing you should find it in your menu.
-XXX

 Setting up your project